espressif/esp-matter/examples/rainmaker_light/README.md

 ### RainMaker Claiming

-This need to be done before flashing the firmware.
-Note the mac address of the device.
+If self-claiming is not enabled/supported, this need to be done before flashing the firmware.

 RainMaker CLI:
 ```